-Tag Archive for National Declassification Center
+Tag: National Declassification Center

 The Obama administration has declassified 175 batches of long-secret government records, the National Declassification Center announced last week, a milestone in a government-wide push to make public 404 million documents that have been deemed unnecessarily classified.